UPPMAX/NAISS_Slurm/docs/interactive.md

     This is recommended at UPPMAX and NSC, and works at HPC2N and LUNARC.

-    Usage: ``interactive -A [project_name]``
+    Usage: ``interactive -A [project_name] -t HHH:MM:SS``

-    If you want longer walltime, more CPUs/GPUs, etc. you need to ask for that as well.
-This is the default which gives 1 CPU for 1 hour.
+    If you need more CPUs/GPUs, etc. you need to ask for that as well.
+The default which gives 1 CPU.

     === "UPPMAX"